 - 2 Tbsp.
-Refined Coconut Oil or Olive Oil
+Avocado Oil or oil of choice

-- ½ C Chicken Broth (see above for my homemade recipe)
+- 1/2 Cup Chicken Broth see above for my homemade recipe

 - zest of 1 lemon

 - Heat oil in a large skillet over medium-high heat.
-Shake off excess flour, and add the pork medallions to the skillet.
+Once hot, use tongs to dredge the medallions in the flour mixture, shake off the excess, and add the pork medallions to the skillet.
+Do not overcrowd pan, cook in batches if needed.
 Cook 2 - 3 minutes per side, or until nicely browned.
+Do not worry about the pork being cooked through at this time.
+Once pork is browned, set aside on a plate.

-- Add the balsamic vinegar and chicken broth and bring to boil.
-Reduce heat to medium and simmer until the pork is no longer pink in the middles, 3 - 4 minutes.
+- Add the balsamic vinegar and chicken broth to the hot skillet and bring to boil, scraping up all the bits on the bottom of the pan.
+Reduce heat to medium and add pork back to skillet.
+Simmer until the pork is no longer pink in the middle, 3 - 4 minutes.

 - Remove pork to a serving platter.